udaygin/mqtt2rest/README.md

 ##### Configure mqtt topics to watch

-Edit the value of property **topic.prefix** under [mqtt] section to match your topic prefix For Ex: if you have topics
+Edit the value of property **topic.prefix** under [mqtt] section to match your topic prefix For Ex: if you have below topics for devices in your home
   * /devices/livingroom/speakers
   * /devices/livingroom/thermostat
   * /devices/bedroom/thermostat
   * /devices/bedroom/smartlight
   * /devices/kitchen/eggtray
-and if you want to monitor all the devices in all rooms , your topic.prefix should be "/devices/" Note: don't forget the trailing slash on the other hand, if you want only bedroom devices to be monitored your topic.prefix should be "/devices/bedroom/" Note: don't forget the trailing slash
+and if you want to monitor all the devices in all rooms , your topic.prefix should be "/devices/"
+_Note: don't forget the trailing slash_
+on the other hand, if you want only bedroom devices to be monitored your topic.prefix should be "/devices/bedroom/"
+_Note: don't forget the trailing slash_

 ##### Configure port to start the server on

 By default, this script starts the http server on port 3000. you can change it by editing